Leonard Neidorf: Research

 Leonard Neidorf specializes in the study of Old English and Middle English literature.
 He is known as an authority on Beowulf.
-Neidorf is the author of The Art and Thought of the Beowulf Poet (2022) and The Transmission of Beowulf: Language, Culture, and Scribal Behavior (2017).
-Neidorf is the editor of The Dating of Beowulf: A Reassessment (2014), which was awarded the Outstanding Academic Title by Choice in 2015, and co-editor (with Tom Shippey and Rafael J. Pascual) of Old English Philology: Studies in Honour of R.D.
-Fulk (2016).
+Neidorf is the author of The Art and Thought of the 'Beowulf'-Poet (2022) and The Transmission of 'Beowulf': Language, Culture, and Scribal Behavior (2017).
+Neidorf is the editor of The Dating of 'Beowulf': A Reassessment (2014), which was awarded the Outstanding Academic Title by Choice in 2015, and co-editor (with Tom Shippey and Rafael J. Pascual) of Old English Philology: Studies in Honour of R. D. Fulk (2016).
 Neidorf maintains that Beowulf was probably composed by a single author in the late 7th or early 8th century AD.
 For his research on Beowulf, Neidorf was awarded the Beatrice White Prize from the English Association in 2020.
-In addition to Beowulf, Neidorf has published extensively on other major Old English poems, including Widsith, Maxims, the Finnesburg Fragment, and the Dream of the Rood.
+In addition to Beowulf, Neidorf has published extensively on other major Old English poems, including Widsith, Maxims, the Finnesburg Fragment, and The Dream of the Rood.
 His research addresses questions of authorship, interpretation, literary history, and textual criticism.
-In addition to his traditional philological research, Neidorf has published several large-scale quantitive studies of the corpus of Old English poetry.
+In addition to his traditional philological research, Neidorf has published several large-scale quantitative studies of the corpus of Old English poetry.

 Neidorf's studies of Beowulf situate the poem in a wide variety of contexts.
 He explicates its text in relation to Old Norse and Middle High German analogues, medieval traditions concerning the monstrous progeny of Cain, and early English history and culture.
 In his studies of the Beowulf manuscript, Neidorf uses transcription errors in the transmitted text to extract information about the poem's textual history.
 He argues that patterns of error in the extant manuscript indicate that the poem existed in written form before the middle of the eighth century.
 In the field of onomastics, Neidorf contends that names in Beowulf derive from earlier oral tradition and were not invented by the poet to reflect meaningfully on their bearers.
 In the field of Old English meter, Neidorf defends the metrical theories of Eduard Sievers and Robert D. Fulk.
 He argues for the utility of meter as a tool in the editing and dating of Old English poetry.
 In his methodological writing, Neidorf draws on the epistemology of Karl Popper and argues for the importance of falsifiability and probabilism in literary studies.

+Neidorf collaborated with eminent medievalist Tom Shippey on 'Beowulf': Translation and Commentary (2023), which presents the original text of Beowulf along with a facing-page translation, an extensive commentary, supplementary essays, and a substantial bibliography.
+In his review on the back cover, Francis Leneghan of the University of Oxford described the collaborative volume as "the perfect book for the first-time reader of Beowulf and essential reading for all scholars."